kkristene3/Kramelix/Kramelix_app/emotion_training/SETUP.md

 > For Windows systems, download Python version 3.10.xx from https://www.python.org/downloads/windows/
 >
 > Ensure that this version is also installed as a PATH variable.
+>
+> Ensure that Windows Long Path Support is also enabled.

 In the root folder (`Kramelix\Kramelix_app\emotion_training`), run: